JoseBCN91/Lights-Camera-Action-Challenge/README.md

 ## Evaluation

-The performance of the model is evaluated using regression metrics, including MAE and R^2 score, on the validation set, as well as an f1-macro on the test set.
+The performance of the model is evaluated using regression metrics, including MAE and RMAE, on the validation set, as well as an f1-macro on the test set.

 Happy coding! 🚀🎬